ibm-cloud-docs/vpc/block_storage_vpc_about.md

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}

+### IAM service-to-service authorizations
+{: #block-storage-vpc-iam-s2sauth}

+You can use the {{site.data.keyword.iamshort}} (IAM) to create or remove an authorization that grants one service access to another service.
+For {{site.data.keyword.block_storage_is_short}}, you need to create service-to-service authorization for configuring customer-managed encryption, and backups.
+For more information, see [Establishing service-to-service authorizations for {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-s2s-auth).

+### Context-based restrictions
+{: #block-storage-vpc-cbr}

+You can enable context-based restrictions (CBR) for block volume operations.
+These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+Unlike IAM policies, context-based restrictions don't assign access.
+Context-based restrictions check that an access request comes from an allowed context that you configure, such as creating a data volume.
+For more information, see [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

 ### Encryption at rest and in transit
 {: #vpc-storage-encryption}